 Last week we started the study of the book of Acts with the key verse; Acts 1:8, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 And we learned that in Greek word “witness” means “Martyr”, one who bears witness by his death.
 But here remember that it is not by our own human power or strength but by the power of the Holy Spirit that we become his witnesses.
 In Acts 1:8, Jesus did not say, “You must be my witnesses..” but “You will be my witnesses when the Holy Spirit comes on you…” This is Jesus’ promise for us.
 Therefore, all we have to do is to rely on the Holy Spirit and surrender to the Holy Spirit absolutely.
 Then the Holy Spirit will empower us to carry out our task of witnessing of risen Jesus in any circumstances.

 So in today’s passage, we will learn about how the disciples and the early church members prepared themselves to receive the power of the Holy Spirit.
-Notice that there were interval of ten days between Jesus’ ascension to heaven and the outpouring of the Holy Spirit at Pentecost in chapter 2.
+Notice that there was an interval of ten days between Jesus’ ascension to heaven and the outpouring of the Holy Spirit at Pentecost in chapter 2.
 During those 10 days, what did the apostles do (how did they prepare themselves) to receive the outpouring of the Holy Spirit?
-As we read in today’s key verse 14, they all joined together constantly in prayer.
+As we read in today’s key verse, they all joined together constantly in prayer.
 They studied the Scripture (the Old Testament) and mended the broken vessel by adding Matthias to the eleven.
 Then the Holy Spirit came at Pentecost.
 Though we are not waiting for the coming of the Holy Spirit because we live in the age of the Holy Spirit, we can apply the same principle in order to be filled with the Holy Spirit when we serve the ministry of world campus mission.
-So I earnestly pray that we may live spirit-filled life to live as powerful witnesses of risen Jesus through earnest prayer; especially through prayer in one spirit and one mind with sincere study of the word of God and sharing in us.
+So I earnestly pray that we may live spirit-filled life as powerful witnesses of risen Jesus through earnest prayer; especially through prayer in one spirit and one mind with sincere study of the word of God

 I. THEY WERE UNITED IN PRAYER (12-14).